Back to the US: How new rules for British visitors will work after travel ban lifts

 Yes, if you are arriving by air; for land arrivals it is not yet clear whether a test is necessary.

 Airline passengers must take a Covid test no more than three days before travel.
-A cheap and rapid antigen (lateral flow) test is acceptable; no need to take a PCR.

-(The only reason I can imagine for choosing the latter is if you are flying to the US via Canada, for which a PCR or other molecular test is required.
-In those circumstances, you could use the same result for both countries – so long as you adhere to the timing rules.)
+A cheap and rapid antigen (lateral flow) test is acceptable.
+There is no need to take a slower and more expensive PCR – though you might want to do so if you are flying to the US via Canada, for which a PCR or other molecular test is required.
+In those circumstances, you could use the same result for both countries, so long as you adhere to the timing rules.

 The US offers more flexibility than most countries over the timing of the pre-departure test.
 The CDC says: “The three-day period is the three days before the flight’s departure.